Police Force Under Scrutiny

 Like most other European countries, Denmark was a brutal monarchy for centuries, with barbaric punishments and few rights for the people.
 Today, this is quietly forgotten as we indulge in the beauty those dictatorships left behind—castles, churches, art.
 But the fact remains that European monarchies were brutal dictatorships backed by powerful churches for centuries.

 I have an ancestor, Frederik Horn, who was head of the Copenhagen police force in the 18th century, before the democratic Constitution of 1849.
-Back then, the monsters would have been, at a minimum, branded like cattle, whipped, and in chains for life for their crimes against me and my family.
+Back then, the monsters would have been, at a minimum, branded like cattle, whipped, and in chains for life for their crimes against my family and me.

 That was then, and it is good that this is no longer the case because the laws of the 18th century were horrifying!
-But the problem is that today, benighted thugs and ruthless monsters roam free, the police force neglecting their duties and thus endangering the Danish population.
+But the problem is that today, benighted thugs and ruthless monsters roam free, the police force neglecting their duties and thus these criminals endangering the population.

 And on that gloomy note, thanks for reading!
 I hope you found it valuable and worth your time!
 Until next time, remember to get your facts straight, and that whatever good times you have won’t come back as bad times!